boivie/lovebeat/docs/alerters.rst

 Outgoing Webhooks
 -----------------

-When a view changes state, a POST will be sent to the URL(s) specified in the configuration.
+When an alarm changes state, a POST will be sent to the URL(s) specified in the configuration.
 The JSON data that is sent follows:

 .. code-block:: http